Panella Law Firm accepts cases throughout Florida

 Defendants have constitutional rights, so they’re fairly treated, and you do, too.
 Crime victims have state constitutional standing equal to that of those who are accused and convicted of crimes.
 You have many rights and protections, including the right to due process and to be treated with fairness and respect.

 Take advantage of the protection of victims’ rights.
 Don’t let your experience overwhelm you.
 Speak out and let the powers that be know what you and your family have dealt with.
-Do your part to make sure the defendant’s case is handled with all the seriousness you deserve.
+If your situation involves the complexities of family law, consulting with a seasoned divorce lawyer can be a crucial step

 Crime victims are often traumatized, and their fear of retaliation may stop them from filing charges.
 Protection of victims’ rights include: